databases-seroze/kvarkDB/Learnings.md

 - to compile with gcc you have to link all the relevant code files
 - #defines are preprocessor declaratives, i.e compiler replaces every line with what you have defined it during the compilation phase
 - use make file to build your code
+- if you haven't implemented a func in .c file even then the code compiles (interesting) -